 In general terms, ratings are opinions that reflect the creditworthiness of an issuer, a security, or an obligation.
-They are opinions based on forward-looking measurements that assess an issuer's ability and willingness to make timely payments on outstanding obligations (whether principal, interest, dividend, or distributions) with respect to the terms of an obligation.
+Creditworthiness is determined by assessing coverage of the estimated loss via current and forward-looking measurements that assess an issuer's ability and willingness to make payments on ultimate obligations (including principal, interest, dividend or other types of distributions) per the terms of an obligation.
 Ratings for structured finance vehicles reflect an opinion of the ability of the pooled assets to fund repayment to investors according to each security's stated payment obligation.
 Ratings are opinions based on the quantitative and qualitative analysis of information sourced and received by Egan-Jones, which information is not audited or verified by Egan-Jones.
-Ratings are not buy, hold or sell recommendations and they do not address the market price of a security.
+Ratings are not buy, hold or sell recommendations and do not address the market price of a security.
 Ratings may be upgraded, downgraded, placed under review, confirmed and discontinued.
 The following outline three important base principles underlying Egan-Jones Corporate ratings: